Most licensing processes require you to complete a Criminal Background Review and an online review of the ethical rules for educators.

 Your out-of-state experience can be reported and submitted to USBE.
 Have your school district complete the Verification of Educator Experience form (per district or per charter school).
 Please be sure to include your Comprehensive Administration of Credentials for Teachers in Utah Schools (CACTUS) Identification number on the form to help us document the information.

-The information below is for individuals who have completed an education preparation degree program through a Utah college/university and are ready to apply for a Utah Educator License, please read the following step-by-step instructions to obtain your standard Utah Educator License.
+The information below is for individuals who have completed an education preparation degree program through a Utah college/university and are ready to apply for a Professional Utah Educator License.
+Please read the following step-by-step instructions to obtain your standard Professional Utah Educator License.